platipodium/vinos/doc/joss/paper.md

 # Statement of need

-The purpose of this ABM is to provide an interactive simulation environment that describes spatial, temporal and structural adaptations of a fishery fleet.
+Socio-economic fishery models are among the earliest application of coupled human and natural systems modeling [@Allen1987].
+They have often concentrated on Maximum Sustainable Yield, and have been neglecting adaptive behaviour and diversity of fishers [@Wijermans2021].
+The description of the patial, temporal and structural adaptations of a fishery fleet is the purpose of the ViNoS ABM.
 It is intended to be used for scenario development for future sustainable fisheries.
-The ABM adaptively describes
+The ABM describes foremost

 - where to fish and how far to go out to sea,
 - how often to go out,